 For complete details on all undergraduate program options and requirements in the Department of Political Science, please consult Undergraduate Student Documents.

-The Department offers four types of undergraduate programs: Major Concentration, Honours and Joint Honours Programs, and Minor Concentrations.
+The Department offers four types of undergraduate programs: Major Concentration, Honours and Joint Honours Programs, and a Minor Concentration.
 Major and Honours Programs differ in both the level of performance required and in the number of types of courses required.
-Effective in the Fall of 1998, the Political Science Department has introduced the following Minor Concentrations: Political Science, Canada/Quebec Politics, Comparative Politics, International Relations, Political Economy, Politics, Law and Society, and South Asia.

 We divide our course offerings into the following fields: